ncatlab/nlab-content/pages/0/1/3/0/310/content.md

 \end{definition}

-Often (for instance, when doing forcing categorically) one is interested in *complete* Heyting algebras, which are Heyting algebras than admit *arbitrary* meets and joins (that is, not necessarily finite).
+Often (for instance, when doing forcing categorically) one is interested in *complete* Heyting algebras, which are Heyting algebras that admit *arbitrary* meets and joins (that is, not necessarily finite).

 \begin{remark}